acmerobotics/road-runner/README.md

     }
     ```

+1. Although Road Runner only has a few dependencies, these may exceed the method reference limit imposed by some version of Android.
+Fortunately, there are a few ways to address this restriction as described below.
+For more information, see [this article](https://developer.android.com/studio/build/multidex).

+    1. **If you do not need to target API level 19** (i.e., in FTC, you don't need to use ZTE speeds), then just add `multiDexEnabled true` to the `defaultConfig` closure (for FTC, this is located inside `build.common.gradle`).

+    1. Otherwise, the next best solution is to enable Proguard (the pre Android 5.0 solution in the article is difficult to implement with the FTC SDK).
+To accomplish this, add the following lines to the `debug` and `release` closures inside `buildTypes` (this is also located in `build.common.gradle` for FTC):

+        ```groovy
+        minifyEnabled true
+        proguardFiles getDefaultProguardFile('proguard-android.txt'),
+                'proguard-rules.pro'
+        ```

+        Now download the `proguard-rules.pro` file from [this gist](https://gist.github.com/rbrott/b921749525bacb8e97ad2cd8bbaceeba) and save it to your module folder (`TeamCode` in the case of FTC).

+    1. Finally, if the other solutions prove unworkable, you can download a slim jar from Releases.
+It lacks some of the features of the normal distribution, but it has fewer dependencies.

 1. Sync the project (Android Studio should prompt you to do this).

-1. You're finished!
+1. You're finished.

-1. In some cases, Road Runner's dependencies may exceed the limit of method references.
-To fix it, add `implementation 'com.android.support:multidex:1.0.3'` to your dependencies (for more information, see [this article](https://developer.android.com/studio/build/multidex)) and add `multiDexEnabled true` to the `defaultConfig` closure (for FTC, this is located inside `build.common.gradle`).

 ### GUI